 Slow cooker as bain-marie!
 This is an effortless, hot family breakfast that lets us sit down together before charging forth on weekdays.
-We change up the flavourings, but tend to break out the almond butter & honey at least once a week. —ying
+We change up the flavorings, but tend to break out the almond butter and honey at least once a week. —ying

 We'll admit that before this week, we were somewhat bemused by the recent slow cooker revival.
 Ying's porridge helped change our minds.
 We love her idea of using a slow cooker as a bain marie, and what better way to be greeted on a chilly morning than with a steaming batch of steel cut oats, ready for a dollop of rich, toasty almond butter and a swirl of honey.
 (If you don't have almond butter, any nut butter will do.)
 We'll take this over Wheaties any day. - A&M —The Editors

 Watch This Recipe

 Overnight Steel-Cut Oats With Almond Butter & Honey

 2 to 3